Year-end tax planning for employers and employees

 Cars and fuel

-If you are provided with a company van and use it for private journeys, the basic benefit on which tax is charged is £3,500 for 2021-22, plus £669 if free fuel is provided for private journeys.
-From 6 April 2021, zero emission vans are not subject to the van benefit charge.
+If you are provided with a company van and use it for private journeys, the basic benefit on which tax is charged is £3,600 for 2022-23, plus £688 if free fuel is provided for private journeys.
+Zero emission vans are not subject to the van benefit charge.

-If you use your own car for business purposes, you can be paid a tax-free mileage allowance provided it does not exceed the following limits:
+If you use your own car (including electric vehicles) for business purposes, you can be paid a tax-free mileage allowance provided it does not exceed the following limits:

 - 45p per mile for up to 10,000 business miles.